Antinatalism: Realism

 Thomas Ligotti draws attention to the similarity between Zapffe's philosophy and terror management theory.
 Terror management theory argues that humans are equipped with unique cognitive abilities beyond what is necessary for survival, which includes symbolic thinking, extensive self-consciousness and perception of themselves as temporal beings aware of the finitude of their existence.
-The desire to live alongside our awareness of the inevitability of death triggers terror in us.
-Opposition to this fear is among our primary motivations.
-To escape it, we build defensive structures around ourselves to ensure our symbolic or literal immortality, to feel like valuable members of a meaningful universe, and to focus on protecting ourselves from immediate external threats.
+The desire to live alongside the awareness of the inevitability of death triggers terror in humans.
+Opposition to this fear is among humans' primary motivations.
+To escape it, humans build defensive structures around themselves to ensure their symbolic or literal immortality, to feel like valuable members of a meaningful universe, and to focus on protecting themselves from immediate external threats.